Matthew-Rimbert/Analyzing-Time-Series-Data/README.md

 - Filtering data to identify days with significant price changes.

 ### Sample Output:
-Running this script will display the analysis of significant changes:
+Running this script will display the analysis of significant changes over a particular stock over the past month:
 ![data](https://github.com/user-attachments/assets/f5e7f20b-f559-48f9-9d53-be47afefa761)

 **Insights**: